 Screen tearing changes the way the visuals on your monitor appear.
 You may see choppiness when navigating the operating system, and the frame rate will likely take a nosedive as well.
 In most cases, the issue is linked to software or potentially your GPU.
 The tear shows as a line across the screen, or in vertical objects in the middle part of the screen

-Let us see how to fix Windows 10 Screen Tearing issues when scrolling, watching videos or computer startup by following these tips:
+Let us see how to resolve Windows 11/10 Screen Tearing issues when scrolling, watching videos or computer startup by following these tips:

 - Change screen resolution